Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation: Theoretical constraints

 For CB14, the minimization conditions set $\tilde \lambda_2 = 0$, $\lambda_4 = 0$ and $\lambda_5 = 0$, so that the potential difference vanishes identically: $V_{CB14} - V_{N1} = 0$.
 The origin of this degeneracy is straightforward: in this limit, the scalar potential depends only on the invariants $\Phi^\dagger \Phi$ and $\Delta^\dagger \Delta$, and is therefore insensitive to the orientation of the triplet in $SU(2)$ space.
 Consequently, the apparent charge-breaking VEVs of the triplet can be rotated away, continuously mapping the would-be $CB14$ configuration into the $N1$ one.
 In other words, $CB14$ ceases to be a genuinely charge-breaking vacuum in this limit.
 For generic scalar-potential parameters---i.e. whenever at least one of $\tilde \lambda_2, \lambda_4$ and $\lambda_5$ is nonzero---this degeneracy is lifted, and no $CB14$ stationary point coexists with $N1$.

 At this point, it becomes clear that $N1$ is invariably stable against the configurations $CB7$ and $CB14$.
 For the remaining charge-breaking extrema, while it is evident that $N1$ is not generically guaranteed to be the global minimum---since several charge-breaking stationary points may coexist with, and potentially lie below, it in potential depth---the corresponding expressions involve several competing terms and cannot be reduced to simple positivity conditions on masses or couplings.
 As a result, no useful analytic criterion can be extracted for most cases.
-Therefore, for these configurations, the stability of $N1$ must be assessed for each specific choice of scalar couplings.
+Therefore, for these configurations, the stability of $N1$ must be assessed for each specific choice of scalar couplings.\\

-A more practical route to establishing the globality of $N1$ exploits the special role of $N2$.
-Equation~\eqref{eq:N2vsCB} ensures that $N2$ is stable against all charge-breaking extrema, while Eq.~\eqref{eq:N1vsN2} (or Eq.~\eqref{eq:N1vsN2_v2}) provides the analytic condition under which $N1$ lies deeper than $N2$.
-When both conditions are satisfied simultaneously, $N1$ is necessarily deeper than every other stationary configuration and thus constitutes the global minimum of the scalar potential.
+\paragraph{Globality of $N1$.---}A more practical route to establishing the globality of $N1$ exploits the special role of $N2$.
+In the special case $\lambda_5 = 0$---where $N2$ is a genuine stationary point of the potential---Eq.~\eqref{eq:N2vsCB} ensures that $N2$ is stable against all charge-breaking extrema.
+In the same limit, the condition that $N1$ lies below $N2$, Eq.~\eqref{eq:N1vsN2} is automatically satisfied once the bounded-from-below conditions are imposed.
+Consequently, in this restricted case, $N1$ is guaranteed to lie below all stationary configurations considered and thus constitutes the global minimum of the scalar potential.

+For $\lambda_5 \neq 0$, the configuration $N2$ is no longer a stationary point of the scalar potential and should instead be regarded as the $v_\Delta \to 0$ boundary of the vacuum $N1$.
+At the level of the original tree-level potential, which is a smooth polynomial function of the scalar fields and depends smoothly on $\lambda_5$, standard implicit-function arguments imply that a non-degenerate stationary point persists as a smooth branch under sufficiently small deformations of parameters.
+In particular, when the stationary point $N1$ exists and is non-degenerate, it continuously approaches the configuration $v_\Delta \to 0$ as $\lambda_5 \to 0$, i.e.\ $N1(\lambda_5 \to 0) \to N2$.
+In this restricted sense, comparisons involving $N2$ provide useful heuristic guidance and analytic control in the $\lambda_5 \to 0$ limit, and serve as a convenient organizing principle for the vacuum-structure analysis.

+It is important to stress, however, that continuity alone does not constitute a strict proof of global stability at finite $\lambda_5$.
+In particular, it does not exclude the possibility of vacuum reordering away from the $\lambda_5 \to 0$ regime, nor the appearance of additional stationary points when degeneracies are encountered.
+For this reason, the relations involving $N2$ are not used as necessary conditions for global stability in the physically relevant $\lambda_5 \neq 0$ theory.
+All rigorous statements are therefore phrased in terms of sufficient conditions, and the role of $N2$ is explicitly limited to that of a practical and limiting reference configuration, rather than serving as the basis of a strict global-minimum proof.